Institutional Purchasers of Greener Products and Services

-- Management of the product when it is no longer needed – through reuse, repair, or safe recycling and/or disposal.
+- Management of the product when it is broken or no longer needed – through repair, reuse, or safe recycling and/or disposal.

-Look for products and services verified as meeting product standards or ecolabels that:
+Look for products and services verified as meeting environmental performance standards or ecolabels that:

 - Cover the key hotspots for that product or service.